- Want to Know More About Saltillo Tile Flooring?

 Here are a few tips to safeguard the tile-setting process.

-• Buy inexpensive grout.
-That’s right – save money here.
-Regular mortar mix is traditional grout for Mexican tile.
+- 4. Buy inexpensive grout.
+That’s right—save money here.
+Regular mortar mix is traditional grout for Mexican floor tiles.
 Some other options for colored grout include sanded grout.
-Or add a concrete stain to the mortar mix for custom coloring.
+You can also add a concrete stain to the mortar mix for custom coloring.

 ⇒ Related: This is our list of Recommended Installation Materials for Saltillo tile flooring.

-⇒ Related: Read specific instructions about How to Install Saltillo Tile on wood and concrete subfloor.
+⇒ Related: Read specific instructions about How to Install Saltillo Tile on wood and concrete subfloors.

 Mexican Saltillo Random Facts & Myths?